Counting closed geodesics in strata: Space and Quadratic Differentials

-The cotangent space of $\cT(S)$ at a point $X$ can be identified with the vector space $Q(X)$ of quadratic differentials on $X$ with at most simple poles at the marked points of $X$; the space
+Let $\cQ(X)$ denote the vector space of quadratic differentials on $X$ with at most simple poles at the marked points of $X$.
+The cotangent space of $\cT(S)$ at a point $X$ can be identified with $\cQ(X)$ and the space